taylorbf/DMP16/z-extras/OOP/README.md

 Create another instance of Raindrop:

 ```
+// create a drop at with x position 100
 var drop2 = new Raindrop(100)
 ```

 ## Let's break it down...

 **Components of an Object Constructor**

-- Wrapper with parameters
+- Wrapper function, with parameters
 - Internal variables (properties)
 - Object functions (methods)

 ##### Wrapper

-Your object constructor must be wrapped in a function declaration
+Your object constructor must be wrapped in a function declaration.

 ```
 function Raindrop() {